Morning Start: The Best Breakfast in Melbourne CBD

 Kombu

 Step aside, avo smash: Kombu QVM is redefining breakfast with Japanese finesse.
 Just off Queen Victoria Market, mornings open with Ichiju Gosai sets: rice, soup, five side dishes and a star protein like miso salmon or salt-grilled mackerel.
 For comfort, nothing beats chazuke, with hot dashi poured over rice in a bowl that feels like a warm embrace.
 Add a matcha Basque cheesecake, an iced blueberry matcha or an okonomiyaki bun, and suddenly your morning looks heroic.
-Refined, restorative and utterly crave-worthy, this is Tokyo mornings with a Melbourne postcode.
+To summarise: It’s Tokyo mornings with a Melbourne postcode.

 10 Dhanga Djeembana Walk, Melbourne